kgorlen/EVBilling/README.md

 the bill file (see ARGUMENTS below):

 * *nnnn*custbill*mmddyyyy*.pdf -- a copy of the PG&E bill file.
-* *nnnn*custbill*mmddyyyy*-OCR.txt -- the OCR result **sidecar** text file for the PG&E bill.
 * *nnnn*custbill*mmddyyyy*.txt -- a plain text version of the PG&E bill, created
-  if OCR completes without errors.
+  if OCR completes without errors, used for regression tests.
+* *nnnn*custbill*mmddyyyy*.zip -- a .zip file containing all PDF bill files and the *nnnn*custbill*mmddyyyy*-DUE.csv file, used for billing.
+* *nnnn*custbill*mmddyyyy*-DUE.json -- a CSV file containing the total amount due for each *circuit*.
+* *nnnn*custbill*mmddyyyy*-EVE.json -- a JSON (JavaScript Object Notation) file
+  containing a copy of the charger configuration used to process the PG&E bill, used for regression tests.
+* *nnnn*custbill*mmddyyyy*-OCR.txt -- the OCR result **sidecar** text file for the PG&E bill, used to manually correct OCR errors when needed.
 * *nnnn*custbill*mmddyyyy*-*circuit*.pdf -- a PDF submeter bill for each
   *circuit* connected to the EV power panel.
-* *nnnn*custbill*mmddyyyy*-*circuit*.txt -- a plain text submeter bill for each *circuit* connected to the EV power panel.
+* *nnnn*custbill*mmddyyyy*-*circuit*.txt -- a plain text submeter bill for each *circuit* connected to the EV power panel, used for regression tests.
 * *nnnn*custbill*mmddyyyy*-*circuit*.csv -- a CSV (Comma Separated Values) file
-  of the raw usage data, formatted as a day-by-hour matrix, for each *circuit* connected to the EV power panel.
+  of the hourly usage data and daily costs for each *circuit* connected to the EV power panel, useful for calculating prorated costs.
-* *nnnn*custbill*mmddyyyy*-DUE.json -- a CSV file containing the total amount due for each *circuit*.
-* *nnnn*custbill*mmddyyyy*.zip -- a .zip file containing all PDF bill files and the *nnnn*custbill*mmddyyyy*-DUE.csv file.
-* *nnnn*custbill*mmddyyyy*-EVE.json -- a JSON (JavaScript Object Notation) file
-  containing a copy of the charger configuration used to process the PG&E bill.

 **evbilling** also writes a log file named **evbilling.log**.
 See **SETTINGS [logging]** for details.